bharathajjarapu/DiraAI/README.md

-# 🤖 Lawy: Your Indian AI Legal Assistant 🇮🇳
+# Lawy : AI Legal Assistant for 🇮🇳

 Welcome to **Lawy** – your AI-powered legal advisor specializing in Indian laws! ⚖️ Lawy currently leverages Google's advanced AI models to provide precise and reliable legal advice.